ConnectedPlacesCatapult/TomboloDigitalConnector/README.md

 # Tombolo Digital Connector
 [![wercker status](https://app.wercker.com/status/2279bdc90688501386b12c693be6a186/s/master "wercker status")](https://app.wercker.com/project/byKey/2279bdc90688501386b12c693be6a186)

-The [Tombolo Digital Connector](http://www.tombolo.org.uk/products/) is an open source tool that allows data specialists to efficiently connect different data sets into a common format.
+The [Tombolo Digital Connector](http://www.tombolo.org.uk/products/) is an open source tool that allows data enthusiasts to efficiently connect different data sets into a common format.
 It enables the **transparent** and **reproducible** combination of data which exists in different domains, different formats and on different spatio-temporal scales.
 The Tombolo Digital Connector makes it easier to generate models, indexes and insights that rely on the combination of data from different sources.

 There are three particularly important parts to the Tombolo Digital Connector: